Conor Benn: Rise up the ranks

-Benn vs. Koivula

 Benn would go on to defend his WBA Continental title multiple times: his first defence came against Finnish veteran Jussi Koivula at York Hall on 21 June 2019.
 Koivula started strongly in the first round, but Benn was able to catch him with a strong left hook in the second round, sending Koivula to the canvas, and winning by second-round technical knockout shortly afterwards.

-Benn vs. Jamoye

 His next fight against Belgian veteran Steve Jamoye on the undercard of Regis Prograis vs. Josh Taylor on 26 October 2019 also resulted in a technical knockout victory for Benn, this time in the fourth round.
 Benn had a point deducted in the fourth round for a low blow, shortly before he dropped and stopped Jamoye.

-Benn vs. Formella

 On 21 November 2020, Benn defeated former IBO welterweight champion Sebastian Formella by unanimous decision at the SSE Arena in Wembley, London.
 Benn was able to dominate the veteran over the course of 10 rounds.
 The three judges scored the bout 99–92, 99–91, and 100–91 for Benn.
-It was the second time in his professional career that Benn’s fight went the ten round distance.
+It was the second time in his professional career that Benn's fight went the ten round distance.

+Career from 2021-2023

 Benn vs. Vargas

 Benn returned to the ring on 10 April 2021 to face Samuel Vargas at the Copper Box Arena.
 Vargas, who had lasted seven rounds with undefeated Vergil Ortiz Jr. in his previous fight, was viewed by many as the toughest test of Benn's career so far.
 However, the fight lasted just 80 seconds, as Benn landed two right-left combinations which rocked Vargas, followed by a barrage of punches and a hard uppercut on the ropes that saw the bout stopped.
 In his post-fight interview, a fired-up Benn called out former unified light-welterweight champion Amir Khan, saying "Give me a proper test, give me Amir Khan.
 He's too busy messing about with reality shows."
 Khan had previously beaten Vargas by twelve-round unanimous decision in 2018, and was dismissive of the prospect of facing Benn, saying "At his [Benn's] age I was a world champ [sic].
-Maybe if he had some belts that fight would make sense but he’s got a long way to go yet".
+Maybe if he had some belts that fight would make sense but he's got a long way to go yet".